SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationKinesisFirehoseInput.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationKinesisFirehoseInput
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationKinesisFirehoseInput

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.KinesisFirehoseInput resource property to the template
+Adds an AWS::KinesisAnalytics::Application.KinesisFirehoseInput resource property to the template.
+Identifies an Amazon Kinesis Firehose delivery stream as the streaming source.
+You provide the delivery stream's Amazon Resource Name (ARN and an IAM role ARN that enables Amazon Kinesis Analytics to access the stream on your behalf.

 ## SYNTAX